LLM Latent Reasoning as Chain of Superposition: Latent-Vocab: Superposition of Vocab-Space

-Most existing studies \citep{DBLP:journals/corr/abs-2502-21074,DBLP:journals/corr/abs-2506-18582} follow the COCONUT design, using the last-layer hidden state directly as the representation of the next latent token rather than sampling from the explicit token embedding matrix.
-However, a statistical analysis of the last-layer hidden states and token embeddings in the representative LLMs reveals the following observation.
+Most existing studies \citep{DBLP:journals/corr/abs-2502-21074,DBLP:journals/corr/abs-2506-18582} follow the COCONUT design, using the last-layer hidden state directly as the representation of the next latent token rather than sampling from the explicit token embeddings.
+However, a statistical analysis of these vector spaces in representative LLMs reveals a critical discrepancy.

-\textbf{Observation 1.} \textit{The distribution of last-layer hidden states in the LLM is entirely inconsistent with that of the token embeddings.} As shown in Figure~\ref{fig_hidden_vs_embeddings} and Figure~\ref{fig_hidden_vs_embeddings_deepseek}, the distributions of hidden states and token embeddings after PCA dimensionality reduction differ substantially.
-Statistically, their means, variances, and inter-distribution distances are all large.
-From a modeling perspective, shallow parameters (e.g., RMSNorm) encountered during pre-training are exposed only to the token embedding distribution.
-Feeding vectors from an unfamiliar distribution into the model can thus induce distribution shift or other unpredictable effects, which is one of the reasons why methods such as COCONUT perform poorly.
+\textbf{Observation 1.} \textit{Significant distributional divergence exists between the last-layer hidden states and the token embedding space.} As illustrated in Figure~\ref{fig_hidden_vs_embeddings} and Figure~\ref{fig_hidden_vs_embeddings_deepseek}, PCA projections demonstrate a substantial separation between the manifolds of hidden states and token embeddings.
+Quantitative analysis confirms this divergence, showing significant disparities in first and second-order statistics (mean and variance), as well as large inter-distribution distances.
+From a model optimization perspective, shallow parameters (e.g., RMSNorm) are calibrated exclusively on the token embedding distribution during pre-training.
+Consequently, introducing vectors from an alien distribution (the raw hidden states) can precipitate distribution shift and training instability, offering a potential explanation for the performance limitations observed in methods such as COCONUT.